Cardiology gene panel

 - May be considered for testing: Brugada syndrome, type I, left ventricular non-compaction, and peripartum cardiomyopathy

-- In the case of a clear diagnosis, more targeted panels are available as a first-tier approach to reduce the chances of secondary or uncertain findings
+- In the case of a clear clinical diagnosis, more targeted panels are available as a first-tier approach to reduce the chances of secondary or uncertain findings

 - The test results should be interpreted in context with any other available patient/client clinical findings